 I want to talk to parents about philosophy, in a way that makes philosophy seem accessible and useful to them.
 I want to show how philosophy gets us to think about our job as parents by challenging our assumptions about what sort of life we want our children to lead.
 I want to show how philosophy can be practical, because it can be used to shed light on the various problems we may have with our children.

 Thanks very much for visiting Philosophy for Parents.
 Please feel free to leave any comments and join in the discussion.
-You can also follow me on Twitter on @holly_hambleak.
+You can also follow me on Instagram at drholly_hb, or Twitter on @holly_hambleak.